MyBestHomecare/pdfmake-workspace/README.md

 ### Debugging the code

-1. Either use the `Custom (Basic)` or the `Custom (Effectful)` configuration.
+1. Either use the `Custom (Basic)` or the `Custom (Effectful)` configurations.
 The latter is preferred as it allows stepping back as well as stepping forward.
 It requires the [Effectful](https://marketplace.visualstudio.com/items?itemName=effectful.debugger) extension to be installed.
 After the code execution is finished, the resulting PDF file can be accessed either via the [live server](http://127.0.0.1:8080/) or via navigating to the [`out/`](out/) directory.